scloud19/SECipedia/Networking/networking_fundamentals.md

 OSI Model:
     Application:
-        Where our end users interact
+        Where our end users interact with the network.
         Makes sure our remote communication partner is available and makes sure that there's an agreement (between the two) on:
             Data integrity
             Privacy